Here’s a story about how we made World Cup predictions that (almost) came true.

-Our prediction: 22nd November
+Our World Cup predictions: 22nd November

-Skip to the end for the prediction, but first, a reminder of the approach.
+Skip to the end for the predictions, but first, a reminder of the approach.
 It’s truly an amazing result of graph theory that with just a little bit of information about the connections between things, you can make guesses about the things themselves.
 Let’s see how it’s done.

 The official World Cup squads were announced on 14 November 2022, and published on Wikipedia.

 The page contains data which you might use to measure the ‘quality’ of each player, including how many goals they’ve scored and how many international appearances they’ve made.
 But we’ll ignore this because I want to attempt to prove just how much we can do with the connections alone.

 Instead, I’ll build a graph of football clubs linked to countries.
 If a club has a player who’s representing their country at the 2022 finals, then we draw a link between those nodes.
 For example if a Manchester United player is on the French squad, there would be a link between the France node and the Manchester United node:

 That’s it.
 It sounds hard to believe that we can make World Cup predictions from this.
 We have no information about which teams or countries are more successful than others – we don’t even have the players themselves as nodes in our graph – they are simply ‘projected’ onto the links.
 Two teams are linked if they have a player in common.